 Our program provides an atmosphere that is conducive to intellectual and professional growth.
 We recognize that four years of training is a significant investment of your time, and we want to make your residency an enjoyable experience.
 Note that Burlington is conveniently located a short distance from the city of Boston and offers easy access to the mountains and ocean.

 About the Department of Diagnostic Radiology

 Our 20-member residency is approved by the Accreditation Council for Graduate Medical Education for four years in training and is designed to lead to certification in diagnostic radiology by the American Board of Radiology.
-We were granted full accreditation in 2009.
 We offer ESIR track and were accredited for IR Independent Residency beginning July 2020.

 A year of internship at an ACGME-accredited program must be completed before beginning the residency program.
 Internships are offered at Lahey in medicine or surgery.

 What to Expect During Residency

 During training, residents become accomplished in interpretation of all diagnostic imaging modalities, including plain radiographs, ultrasound, CT and MRI.
 Residents will also develop skills in performing interventional procedures.
 Residents are closely supervised with increasing participation and responsibilities as they develop more skills.

 Residents are first to assist in all procedures.
 There are no fellows, with the exception of a fellowship in interventional neuroradiology and breast imaging.